luizdesign/spalatum/README.md

 ---

 ## Instalation
-To insta *Render Lib*, use the command below:
+To install *Render Lib*, use the command below:
 ```sh
 # You can use npm, as well
 yarn add @cathodevel/render